viyh/whisper/README.md

 is used to store the data.

 All encryption is done client-side, so no data is transmitted in plaintext.
-The only data stored in the DynamoDB table is the encrypted text, ID number, and date of expiration and creation.
+The only data stored in the DynamoDB table is the encrypted text, salted SHA256 hash, ID number, and date of expiration and creation.

 ## Installation ##